 Manmeet Mehta is the Director of Program Operations and Impact for Ashoka U.S. She has more than 15 years of experience in the corporate and social sector, working on issues of improving access to philanthropic capital, strategy consulting, strategic philanthropy, and grantmaking.
 She founded GlobalGiving’s online crowdfunding program, “The GlobalGiving Accelerator" in 2007.
 The Accelerator was the first globally accessible mechanism for social entrepreneurs and nonprofits to access funding from the $270 billion US philanthropic market.
 She has worked with funders like USAID, The Rockefeller Foundation, and The Bill & Melinda Gates Foundation on developing a systems-driven strategy for finding and funding transformative solutions globally.
 She grew up living in many cities across India, holds an MBA, and a degree in Masters in International Relations and Public Policy from the Maxwell School in Syracuse, NY.

-Odin Mühlenbein works for Ashoka Globalizer.
+Odin Mühlenbein is a Partner at Ashoka Germany and co-leads the Systems Unit at Ashoka Globalizer.
 Globalizer develops impact strategies for advanced social entretreneurs from around the world with the goal to promote social system change.

 Before his job at Ashoka, Odin worked at McKinsey & Company and co-founded two social ventures that are now led by successors.
-He studied in Munich, Oxford, and Cambridge and holds a degree in Philosophy, Logic, and Political Sciences.
+He studied in Munich, Oxford, and Cambridge and holds degrees in Philosophy, Logic, and Political Sciences.

 Florian leads on systems change partnerships, research, and training in the UK and he co-designed Ashoka's European Fellowship program where he co-leads the systems change, new leadership and wellbeing modules.
 After managing and heading up Ashoka's Fellowship in the UK for three years, his work in recent years has increasingly focused on the ecosystem for social entrepreneurs – in particular on funding for their systems changing work.